Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Introduction

 \section{Introduction}

 The surface colors of Trans-Neptunian Objects (TNOs) in a variety of optical and near-infrared wavelengths have been used to classify TNOs into different surface classifications.
 Small TNOs, with diameters $\lesssim500$~km, typically do not retain volatile ices on their surfaces \citep{schaller2007,brown2011}, and their reflectance spectra can be well described by a single slope in the optical \citep{fornasier2009} and a single slope in the near-infrared \citep{barucci2011}.
 This single optical slope is also seen in the correlation between $g-r$ and $g-i$ colors, \citep[e.g.][]{Sheppard2012,ofek2012,seccull2021}.
-Based on the optical and near-infrared surface colors of TNOs, a variety of different surface classification schemes have been discussed \citep[e.g.][]{fraser2012,peixinho, dalleore2013, peixinho2015, pike2017z, fraser2021}.
+Based on the optical and near-infrared surface colors of TNOs, a variety of surface classification schemes have been discussed \citep[e.g.][]{fraser2012,peixinho, dalleore2013, peixinho2015, pike2017z, fraser2021}.
 These include two TNO surface classifications \citep{fraser2021}, three surface types \citep[e.g][]{fraser2012, pike2017z}, and significantly more surface classifications \citep{dalleore2013}.
-The model of two TNO surface classifications proposed by \citet{fraser2021} based on the Colours of the Outer Solar System Origins Survey (Col-OSSOS) photometry reproduces the range of TNO surface colors in both the optical and near-infrared.
+The model of two TNO surface classifications proposed by \citet{fraser2021} based on the Colours of the Outer Solar System Origins Survey (Col-OSSOS) photometry reproduces the range of TNO surface colors in both the optical and near-infrared, does not require additional surface types in the optical and near-infrared, and provides a more accurate division between surface types than optical colors alone.
+Additional complexities in the near-ultra violet may warrant further differentiation in the future, but this two surface classification is sufficient for classification in the optical and near-infrared.